djplaner/exploring-australian-curriculum/README.md

 For more see [the project's design page](https://djplaner.github.io/memex/sense/Python/exploring-australian-curriculum/)

+## Useful outputs

+Late December 2023 see the first main "useful" output.
+An integration of the Australian Curriculum data into an instance of [the Foam personal knowledge management tool](https://foambubble.github.io/).
+A set of Python classes (see the `src` folder) were created to parse RDF files from the Australian Curriculum site and generate a set of markdown files as expected by Foam and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) (the static site generation used by this version of Foam).

+[The result](https://djplaner.github.io/memex/sense/Teaching/Curriculum/v9/v9-learning-areas/) is a set of pages that can be used to explore the Australian Curriculum in a more generative manner.

 ## Next steps?

-- Generating Python class for manipulating the Australian Curriculum structures
+- [X] Generating Python class for manipulating the Australian Curriculum structures
+- [ ] Explore other uses of the classes as I start teaching
-- Explore how the approach used by [WebGlossary.info](https://webglossary.info/) might be integrated with memex
+- [ ] Explore how the approach used by [WebGlossary.info](https://webglossary.info/) might be integrated with memex

 ## Current Status